-Every week or so, I field questions for you, my cherished readers, in a special column called Dear Ellie.
+Every week or so, I field questions from you, my cherished readers, in a special column called Dear Ellie.
 This is where the truth-telling and the “Wow, you too?” come together… It is a place for the lost and found, troubled and certain, and everyone in between.

 Dear Ellie FAQ